GalvanizeOpenSource/100-ds-problems/solutions/Probability-jokes.md

         n += 1
 ```

-Note that these numbers are not probabilities.
-One might approach this as a Bayesian, with a prior probability of the initial number of jokes, but if we only have a single repeat (as in the original problem), for large values of $n$ the likelihood is proportional to $1/n$, so if we use a uniform (or even $1/n$) prior the expectation value of the posterior (the sum of the posterior times the number of jokes) won't converge.
+One might take this further and approach the problem as a Bayesian, with a prior probability of the initial number of jokes.
+Although these numbers aren't the actual likelihoods, they are proportional to the likelihoods so normalizing constant will correct for the constant we've ignored.

+If we only have a single repeat (as in the original problem), for large values of $n$ the likelihood is proportional to $1/n$, so if we use a uniform (or even $1/n$) prior the expectation value of the posterior (the sum of the posterior times the number of jokes) won't converge.
 That's not all that surprising given we only visited the site four times.

-Writing code to find the probabilities and expectation value (given a prior) is left as an exercise to the reader.
+Writing code to find the posterior probabilities and expectation value (given a prior) is left as an exercise to the reader.